 B. Can I submit if I am not an undergraduate or graduate student attending Georgia Tech?
-We apologize, but the mission of the World Englishes Committee is specifically to support the academic and professional goals of Georgia Tech’s multilingual and international students.
-We offer many resources for faculty members on campus, but even they may not submit creative work to RAMBLE.
+The mission of the World Englishes Committee is specifically to support the academic and professional goals of Georgia Tech’s multilingual and international students.
+We offer many resources for faculty members on campus, but even they may not submit creative works to RAMBLE.

 D. What do you mean by “previously published work”?
 We interpret “previously published work” as work that has appeared in other print or digital venues such as journals, magazines, websites, personal blogs, etc..
 We do encourage students to submit creative work that they have produced for their classes.

 Note: Some instructors assign students to create blogs.
 If your piece came from such a class blog or other digital forum, please let us know in advance.

 E. When will I know if my submission or submissions have been accepted?
 When we make our final decisions, we will notify via email everyone who submitted.
 In other words, when we know, you’ll know.